artist & activist

 financial abuse

-But every purchase of a mug buys me time at either my pottery wheel or my writing desk, to heal and find my way forward.
+Every purchase of a mug buys me time at either my pottery wheel or my writing desk, to heal and find my way forward.

 From here you can: